euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 We will now introduce the concept of remote virtual slides so as to add a real client-server feature to our framework.
 We have two types of data to send over the network, the slide header and the images.
-Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression to reduce the payload.
+Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression algorithm to reduce the payload.
 For the slide header, we could serialise the set of attributes to a JSON [JSON]_ string, since the attributes data types are numbers, strings and tuples of them.

 For the networking layer, we use the ZeroMQ [ZMQ]_ library and its Python binding PyZMQ [PyZMQ]_.
 ZeroMQ is a socket library that acts as a concurrency framework, carries message across